-Rotator cuff comprises of four small muscles that help to control, stabilize and move the shoulder joint.
-This group of muscles can tear apart.
-Traumatic events, overuse, and fatigue of the rotator cuff can result in rotator cuff tears.
+The Rotator cuff is comprised of four small muscles that help to control, stabilize, and move the shoulder joint.
+This group of muscles can tear apart from traumatic events, overuse, and fatigue, resulting in rotator cuff tears.
 The injuries can either be acute or chronic.
-Traumatic rotator cuff tears occur when one lifts heavy load quickly.
-Studies have confirmed that repeated microtrauma can lead to rotator cuff tears and can take several weeks, months and even years.
+Studies have confirmed that repeated microtrauma can lead to rotator cuff tears and can take several weeks, months, or even years to heal.
 Repeated injuries in the rotator cuff due to pinching of rotator cuff tendons can injure the soft tissues causing swelling and bruising.

 Symptoms of rotator cuff tears

-The tears can either be partial or full thickness.
-The more severe the tear is, the more painful it is.
+The tears can either be partial or full.
+The more severe the tear, the more painful it is.
 The shoulder tends to become weak and incapable of functioning.
-If the tear is mild, then one may notice a click sounding when elevating their hands above the shoulder height.
-However, in case of a full-thickness tear, one may experience severe pain and even find it hard to lift the elbow away from the body.
-In other serious cases, the tear may become very painful resulting in a tear of fibers which not only makes them painful but too weak to function properly.
+If the tear is mild, then one may notice a clicking sound when elevating their hands above the shoulder height.
+However, in the case of a full tear, one may experience severe pain and even find it hard to lift their elbow away from their body.
+In other serious cases, the tear may become very painful resulting in a tear of fibers that not only makes them painful but too weak to function properly.

 Diagnosis of rotator cuff tears

 A series of clinical tests are done based on one’s history to detect a rotator cuff tear and other sports-related injuries.
 An ultrasound scan can accurately reveal the size and location of the tear.

 Who is at risk of a rotator cuff tear?